 Homeowners Property Exemption (HOPE)

-If you cannot pay your taxes for financial reasons, you may be able to reduce the current year’s property tax obligation with the Homeowners Property Exemption (HOPE).
-Residents who are approved for HOPE are also possibly eligible for Pay as You Stay (PAYS), which reduces delinquent property taxes owed to the Genesee County Treasurer.
-Once you are approved for HOPE, you will need to contact the Genesee County Treasurer at 810-257-3054 to set up a payment plan.
+If you cannot pay your taxes for financial reasons, you may be able to reduce the current year’s property tax obligation with the Homeowner Property Exemption (HOPE).
+Residents seeking HOPE application assistance can reach out to

 What is a HOPE?